 - You can hear laughter and see that being at the service is enjoyable for everyone.

-- Diversity is embraced and the service has an inclusive culture (e.g., It includes men in its teaching staff.
-Children with disabilities are included in all aspects of the programme).
+- Diversity is embraced and the service has an inclusive culture (e.g., teaching staff include people of different genders.
+Children with disabilities are involved in all aspects of the programme).

 - Parents and family members can visit and participate anytime they wish.